Anonidentiti/CTF-WRITEUPS/picoCTF/Corrupted file/solution.md

 ```

 The JFIF does say sth about this file<br>
-when check out what JFIF is, you find out that a JFIF (JPEG File Interchange Format)<br> is a image standard that will later be used as jpg or jpeg <br>
+when check out what JFIF is, you find out that a JFIF (JPEG File Interchange Format)<br> is a image standard that will later be used for jpg or jpeg <br>
 what does that say? <br>

 we need to know the hex used and see if it follows the official image formats needed